Everest High Pass Trek

 • Sightseeing tour in Kathmandu

-• Meals during the trek with hot tea/coffee in breakfast
+• Meals during the trek with hot tea/coffee for breakfast

 • Khumbu Pasang Lhamu Rural Municipality fees